MarinaHrstva/100-Books-Challenge/100-books-challenge/README.md

 <br>

 #### Navigation
-The guest can see the links to the catalog, login and register pages.
+The guests can see the links to the catalog, login and register pages.
 <br>

 <img src='./images/nav-guest.png'>
 <br>

 #### Login
-The users can login whit email and password.
+The users can login with email and password.
 <img src='./images/login.png'>
 <br>